sarphiv/sprinkle/README.md

 # 🪄✨Sprinkle✨
-Sprinkle is used to simplify deployment of scripts to DTU's High Performance Computing Cluster.
+Sprinkle is used to simplify deployment of Python scripts to DTU's High Performance Computing Cluster.
+It may also work for other languages, but this has not been tested.

 # ✅ Feature list